API Reference

 solar_longitude(TA::FT, ϖ::FT) where {FT <: Real}

-Calculates the solar longitude (ecliptic longitude of the Sun).
+Calculate the solar longitude (ecliptic longitude of the Sun).

-The solar longitude is the angular distance of the planet along its orbital path, measured from vernal equinox.
+The solar longitude is the angular distance of the planet along its orbital path, measured from the vernal equinox.
 It is the sum of the true anomaly (angle from perihelion) and the longitude of perihelion.

 Arguments